Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $3.49

-Words Words WordsPrimeNap is the second rebranding of this app.
-However, the app is mostly the same despite its new digs and name.
+PrimeNap is the second rebranding of this app.
+However, despite its new digs and name, the app is mostly the same.
 It features detailed graphs, a sleep debt analysis chart, alarm clock functionality, and even some extra stuff like a dream journal and a noise machine function.
 It also boasts minimal permissions and no subscriptions, both features that we appreciate.
-It’s relatively new.
-At least compared to others on this list.
+It’s relatively new, at least compared to others on this list.
 However, it seems to work quite well.

 Sleep as Android

 Price: Free / $2.49 per month / $19.99 annually / $39.99 once

 This is one of the original sleep tracker apps on mobile.
 It’s been around long enough to mature into something really special.
 It’ll track your sleep cycles like normal.
 It also supports Wear OS and Galaxy Watch devices.
 The app can also integrate with Google Fit and Samsung Health.
 It can play binaural tones to help you sleep.
 It’ll even act as an alarm clock that makes you solve a captcha before the alarm turns off.
 The free version is a two-week free trial.
 After that, you’ll have to pay for it.

 - Smart wake-up feature based on sleep cycles.

 Sleep Cycle is one of the more expensive sleep tracker apps.
 The free version has a fair set of features.
 It’ll try to wake you up when it senses that you’re ready to.
 It also offers sleep analysis, nightly sleep graphs, and various alarms.
 The premium version includes additional features.
 Some of it, like the Philips Hue integration, is for iOS only.
 We thought that was lame.
 The premium version is a $29.99 per year subscription.
 We don’t know if it’s worth that.
 The free version is nice, though.